guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps.md

 assert(answer == 5)
 ```

-Nicer way to make assertions: using additional asserts that TestCase provides.
+Nicer way to make assertions: using additional asserts that Test Case provides.

 To write test assertions: think about the functionality, how should it work, and then execute something and then write an assertion that what you executed actually did the behavior that you expected.